zhukv98/DroneRadarMap/README.md

 #### Dependencies
 Parks and Attractions search data are available and accessible.

 The device has GPS capabilities, and the user has ranted location access.

 All restriction areas and levels are present on the map.
+#### Assumptions
+The terrain in Google Maps is flat.

+Security sensitive locations are highlighted in different colors to show the restriction levels
 ## Class Diagram

 ## Class Diagram Description